pydot-a11y/a11ypydot/src/ticket3/latency.md

 ⸻

 Would you like me to make it read more like a Jira description (structured with bullets and sections) or a message summary (short paragraph you paste in the ticket directly)?

+Refactored the rendering pipeline to render all C4 views concurrently using Java parallel streams.
+Performance improved from 30s → 27s.
+Added integration and performance tests to validate correctness, ZIP structure, and translation timing.